isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 *******************
 Overview
 *******************
 The ISB-CGC web application functionality is accessed through a Google account identity (freely available `with a new account <https://accounts.google.com/signupwithoutgmail?hl=en>`_ or `by linking to an existing email account <https://accounts.google.com/SignUpWithoutGmail>`_).
-If you have not logged into the ISB-CGC application you will be presented with this page.
+If you have not logged into the ISB-CGC application you will be presented with this page:

 .. image:: startscreen-nologin.png
    :scale: 50